Velvet dogfish

 The velvet dogfish (Zameus squamulosus), the only member of the genus Zameus, is a small sleeper shark of the family Somniosidae, found around the world between latitudes 64°N and 48°S, from the surface to 2,000 m.

 Description

-Its length is up to 84 cm.
-Although sharks within the family Somniosidae have generally been accepted to be non-luminous, Zameus squamulosus has photophores on its ventral epidermis.
+Velvet dogfish range from 24.5 cm up to 84 cm.
+Although sharks within the family Somniosidae have generally been accepted to be non-luminous, Zameus squamulosus has photophores on its ventral epidermis allowing for them to be bioluminescent.
+They are mainly found as common bycatch to commercial fishes such as scabbardfish, tuna and swordfish.
+Despite being common bycatch, little is known of their biology to them inhabiting deeper waters which are difficult to access.